9gauravm/Fingerprint_Scanner-TTL/README.md

 =======================

-Python code was originally provded by jeanmachuca <correojean@gmail.com>.
+Python code was originally provided by jeanmachuca <correojean@gmail.com>.
 NOTE: Please read the LICENSE.txt before to use the code